configcat/docs/website/docs/targeting/comparison-based-targeting/user-targeting.md

 ### Served value

-> ez tud lenni % based is, link a % based
->
-> a kivalasztott userek halmazan alkaalmaz egy eloszlast
->
-> a mukodese ugyanaz mint a % based targetingnek

 The exact value that will be served to the users who match the targeting rule.
 Depending on the kind of your setting this could be:

 | Setting Kind   | Setting Type | Description                                     |